natgo/wt-wiki-scraper/wikitext-transpiled/ground/Zrinyi%20I.md

 '''Pros:'''

 * Highly effective main gun capable of knocking out pretty much any tank it will face
-* High gun depression allows stronger protection when firing over hills
+* Good gun depression allows stronger protection when firing over hills
-* Incredible mobility, with the reverse gearbox giving it the same speeds in reverse as forwards
+* Incredible mobility, with the reverse gearbox giving it the same speed in reverse as forwards
 * Quite low profile, making enemies less likely to spot or hit you
 * Has 6 × 150 mm rockets which can annihilate lightly armoured vehicles
 * Has smoke grenades
 * Can perform lethal ramming attacks in a 1v1 if necessary
+* Armour around the gun mantlet can absorb many shots

 '''Cons:'''